The American Association for Cancer Research (AACR) is governed by a distinguished board elected by its 37,000-plus members. Learn more about the

 Dr. Baselga is physician-in-chief and chief medical officer at Memorial Sloan Kettering Cancer Center.
 He is an internationally renowned expert in the development of molecularly targeted agents for the therapy of cancer, particularly breast cancer.
 Dr. Baselga played a leading role in the pivotal clinical trials of cancer drugs trastuzumab, everolimus, lapatinib, and pertuzumab.
 Currently, his research focuses on novel anti-HER2 agents, resistance, and the development of PI3K pathway inhibitors.
 He previously served as scientific director and a founder of Vall d'Hebron Institute of Oncology in Barcelona.
-He is currently a principal investigator on the Stand Up To Cancer PI3K Dream Team and is the AACR's past-president for 2016-17.
+He is currently a principal investigator on the Stand Up To Cancer PI3K Dream Team and served as the AACR's president for 2015-16.

 Elizabeth H. Blackburn, PhD

 Dr. Blackburn is the Morris Herzstein professor in biology and physiology at the University of California, San Francisco.
 She is widely recognized for her discovery of the enzyme telomerase.
 In 2009, Dr. Blackburn shared the Nobel Prize in medicine or physiology for the discovery of how chromosomes are protected by telomeres and telomerase.
 Her research has revolutionized the understanding of how cells function and has been called one of the most important discoveries in the field of molecular genetics.
 Dr. Blackburn serves on the Scientific Advisory Committee for Stand Up To Cancer and was president of the AACR in 2010-11.